ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 - A [refactor](https://github.com/ppy/osu/pull/33265) by [tsunyoku](https://osu.ppy.sh/users/11315329) to aid with difficulty calculation maintenance
 - A [change](https://github.com/ppy/osu/pull/33423) by [Givikap120](https://osu.ppy.sh/users/10560705) to optimise rhythm calculations
 - A [refactor](https://github.com/ppy/osu/pull/34065) by [Givikap120](https://osu.ppy.sh/users/10560705) to ensure OD accounts for osu!(lazer)'s updated hit windows
+- A [refactor](https://github.com/ppy/osu/pull/33271) by [Givikap120](https://osu.ppy.sh/users/10560705) to improve readability of the new hidden bonus
 - A [fix](https://github.com/ppy/osu/pull/34369) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure Traceable's visiblity bonus was handled correctly
 - A [fix](https://github.com/ppy/osu/pull/34544) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure that sliderbreaks are not awarded in impossible combo scenarios